Governor's Budget Tuesday, How Will It Compare To Last 8 Years?

 Growing Greener funds were used to cleanup abandoned mines, reduce nutrient runoff from farms and plug abandoned wells that pollute over 16,547 miles of streams in Pennsylvania.

+The Renew Growing Greener Coalition is calling on the Governor and General Assembly to refund this program through a reduction of the funds pulled from the Environmental Stewardship (Growing Greener) Fund to pay debt service, at least as a first step.
 According to a new Morning Call/Muhlenberg College poll reported Friday, one option for funding Growing Greener and environmental programs-- a severance tax on Marcellus Shale natural gas production-- is supported by 57 percent of respondents.
 A severance tax is opposed by Gov. Corbett and many in the Senate and House.

 This all comes at a time when Pennsylvania is facing real and significant environmental cleanup challenges the state cannot avoid.

 For example, in December, the U.S. Environmental Protection Agency issued the final TMDL for the Chesapeake Bay Watershed agreeing with the commitments Pennsylvania made to cleanup the watershed.
 Most of those commitments are not funded.
+8 Years Of Environmental Cuts

 Of necessity, the budget Gov. Corbett will submit Tuesday must be looked at through the filter of these economic conditions, but also compared to the record of the last 8 years.
+For eight straight years Gov. Rendell's proposed budget included cuts for the departments of Environmental Protection and Conservation and Natural Resources.

 The FY 2009-10 budget cuts alone required DEP and DCNR to furlough or eliminate 333 full time positions.
 DCNR had to eliminate or reduce hours for 1,131 seasonal workers, putting appropriations for DEP at 1994 levels and for DCNR at 1995-96 levels.